-It was twenty degrees below zero.
+It was minus 20 degrees Celsius.

 The men, at the edge of the oak forest, had nowhere to lie down and couldn't build a fire.
 They were freezing to death in spite of their winter equipment.
 They would huddle in a heap in the snow while the sentinels kept watch in front of them.